 5 Hours of SHOCKING Civil War History Facts: Sleep Stories to Fall Asleep To

-The American Civil War killed 620,000 soldiers and an unknown number of civilians — a death toll that exceeds American casualties in every other war combined.
-It was fought over slavery, whatever the post-war mythology said about states' rights, and it resolved the question of whether the United States would remain a slaveholding republic by the only means available after forty years of failed political compromise: violence.
-Sleep stories covering 5 hours of shocking civil war history facts take you through four years of industrial slaughter and political crisis that permanently changed what America was.
+The American Civil War killed roughly 620,000 soldiers and an unknown number of civilians, a toll that long stood higher than American losses in every other war combined.
+It was fought over slavery, whatever the post-war mythology later claimed about states' rights, and it settled by force the question that forty years of failed political compromise could not: whether the United States would remain a slaveholding republic.
+Sleep stories covering 5 hours of shocking Civil War history facts take you through four years of industrial slaughter and political crisis that permanently changed what America was.

 5 Hours of SHOCKING Civil War History Facts